Director Cheatle Resigns And State Police Testimony

 We are notified at some point that there's going to be a visit of a protectee or the president and everybody in between.

-The venue is ultimately secured, the logistics, and then there's planning at the request of the Secret Service.
+The venue is ultimately secured, the logistics, and then there's planning at the request of the Secret Service, and our default position is to attempt to partner and give them all the support that we can.

 Okay.

-Now, I know that Mr. Menendez had similar questions, but I just want to reiterate because I think it's critically important.
+Now, I know that Mr. Menendez had similar questions, but I just want to reiterate, because I think it's critically important.

-Of the dozens of times that you have dealt with visits from the President of the United States, and I'm sure you have thought about this dozens and dozens of time at this point, and read through emails and thought about different incidents, compared to the incident on July 13th.
+Of the dozens of times that you've dealt with visits from the President of the United States, and I'm sure you've thought about this dozens and dozens of time at this point, and read through emails and thought about different incidents, compared to the incident on July 13th, was there anything different from the way that this was handled?

 Not to my knowledge, sir.